 Modifiable maintenance is the only type of Maintenance a Court can Order if your case proceeds to trial.

 This means that the Order will continue to be paid/owed until there is an Order from the Court stopping it or changing the amount.

-Modifiable Maintenance can be modified upon a triggering factor, such as remarriage of the spouse who receives the maintenance, death of a party, or upon a showing of a material and continuing change in circumstances for either party.
+Modifiable Maintenance can be modified upon a triggering factor, such as the remarriage of the spouse who receives the maintenance, the death of a party, or a showing of a material and continuing change in circumstances for either party.